 The GNOSEF awards more than $60,000 in cash and prizes to middle school and high school students.
 Selected category winners at the GNOSEF are eligible to compete for state honors at the Louisiana Science and Engineering Fair held at Louisiana State University in Baton Rouge.

-The Broadcom MASTERS (Math, Applied Science, Technology and Engineering for Rising Stars) is a competition for 6th, 7th and 8th grade students who participate in an affiliated fair with their science, engineering or math project.
-The top 10% of participating projects are nominated to compete in the national competition, with the top 30 national finalists awarded an all-expense paid trip for them and a parent to compete in Washington, D.C.
+The Thermo Fisher Scientific STEM Competition is a opportunity for 6th, 7th and 8th grade students who participate in an affiliated fair with their science, engineering or math project to advance to a national level.
+The top participating projects are nominated to compete in the national competition, with the top 30 national finalists awarded an all-expense paid trip for them and a parent to compete at the national level.